cartesi/cli/README.md

 Cartesi CLI is a tool to help creating [Cartesi](http://cartesi.io) applications.
 It includes commands that help developers to:

 - `create` applications from templates
 - `build` applications from source to a Cartesi machine
 - `run` applications in a local development environment
 - `deploy` applications to a live networks

 ## Apps and Packages

 - `cli`: a CLI tool for development, deployment and management of applications, available at `brew install cartesi/tap/cartesi`;
 - `sdk`: Docker image to help with Cartesi build and execution;
 - `contracts`: smart contracts for application deployment;
 - `devnet`: local deployment of Cartesi contracts and token test contracts;
--   `eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).